DaluS/CHIMES/README.md

 It is an IAM (Integrated assessment model) but not in the standard way : it is based on dynamical systems rather than intertemporal optimisation.

 As a consequence, the model is much more suited to take into account economy as a part of the world (ecology) rather than seeing the ecology as a part of the economy.
 It is much more convenient that way to couple different disciplines that way.
+This formulation is also stock-flow consistent : nothing appear or disappear out of nowhere by construction.
+This is a great help to get closer to a thermodynamic consistent model.

 The economic part is handled through Post-Keynesian approach, particularly efficient on rapidly-evolving, out of equilibrium dynamics with endogeneous crysis.